devops329/devops/instruction/gitHubPages/gitHubPages.md

    ```sh
    git push --set-upstream origin gh-pages
    ```
 1. Verify that the repository settings indicate that GitHub Pages is loading the `gh-pages` branch as a static deployment.
 You do this by accessing the `static` repository's settings page and selecting `Pages`.
-It should show that that it is deploying from a branch named `gh-pages`.
+It should show that it is deploying from a branch named `gh-pages`.

 ![GitHub settings configuration](gitHubPagesSettings.png)